thanathip41/tspace-mysql/README.md

 ```
 ## Running Queries
-Once you have configured your database connection, you may run queries is this :
+Once you have configured your database connection, you can execute queries using the following:
 ```js
 +-------------+--------------+----------------------------+
 |                     table users                         |